Chapter 3.30

 I. Tie Bids.
 If two or more bids received are for the same total amount or unit price, quality and service being equal, and if the public interest will not permit the delay of readvertising for bids, the Council may accept either bid or accept the lowest bid made by negotiation with the tied bidders.

 A. Special Equipment/Supplies.
-In purchasing any special equipment or supplies needed to be compatible with existing equipment, or to perform complex or unique functions, the Purchasing Officer may:
+Specialty equipment/supplies purchases shall be procured in accordance with SMC 3.30.150, 3.30.160, or 3.30.170 unless a sole source purchase is authorized in accordance with this section.
+If purchasing any special equipment or supplies is needed to be compatible with existing equipment, or to perform complex or unique functions, the purchasing officer may:

 1. Limit bidding to a specific product type, or a brand name product; or

-2. Utilize a request for proposal approach where warranties, servicing obligations, and product performance will be evaluated in addition to the price of the product, and the award of the contract is made by the Council to the proposer it deems is in the best public interest.
+2. Utilize a request for proposal approach where warranties, servicing obligations, and product performance will be evaluated in addition to the price of the product.

 B. Sole Source Purchases.
-Commodities or services that can be obtained from only one vendor or one distributor authorized to sell in this area are exempt from the competitive bidding requirements in SMC 3.30.150 and are deemed sole source purchases.
-Sole source purchases may include proprietary items sold direct from the manufacturer.
-All sole source purchases shall be supported by written documentation indicating the facts and nature supporting the determination of a sole source, signed by the appropriate department head and forwarded to the Purchasing Officer.
-Approval of any sole source acquisition shall be obtained from the City Council for an award of a contract or purchase order of $25,000 or more.
+Specialty equipment/supplies that can be obtained from only one vendor or one distributor authorized to sell in Marin County are exempt from the competitive bidding requirements in this chapter and are deemed sole source purchases.
+All sole source purchases shall be supported by written documentation indicating the facts and nature supporting the determination of a sole source, signed by the appropriate department head and forwarded to the purchasing officer.
+Approval of any sole source acquisition shall be obtained from the City Council for an award of a contract or purchase order that is in excess of the purchasing officer’s purchasing authority.

 C. Bid Exceptions.
 The competitive bid process is not applicable to certain purchases.
 The following are exempt from bid processes of this chapter: